John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 1. Download the Hackathon code files.
 2. Create a new **C# Console App** with the solution name **Hackathon**.
 3. Add the **HackathonManager.cs** and the **HackathonProject.cs** files to the project.
-4. Write XML documentation comments for the **HackathonManager** class as well as all its public methods (including the constructor) and fields
+4. Write XML documentation comments for the **HackathonManager** class as well as all its public methods (including the constructor) and fields.